geotools/geotools/docs/user/tutorial/map/style.rst

 the next step.

 Finally in the composition step |hyphen| will take all the content drawn during portrayal and squish them together into a final image.
-The icing on the cake is the text labels (produced from any and all TextSymbolizers) which are drizzled on top taking care not to have any overlaps.
+Finally the text labels are generated from all layers and drawn on top of the map (taking care to avoid overlapping any text).